spwwin/my-dog-classification/README.md

 pip install keras
 pip install tensorflow
 ```
-Download fine-tuned model and extract the file in the same directory where the python files are.
+Download a fine-tuned model and extract the file in the same directory where the python files are.

 https://drive.google.com/open?id=1IW8_gueI4yKbxfV-CWV_4HGt0tIOnShc